Device > VM Information Sources

 For information on how VM Information Sources and Dynamic Address Groups can work synchronously and enable you to monitor changes in the virtual environment, refer to the VM-Series Deployment Guide.

-- Active/passive HA configuration—Only the active firewall monitors the VM information sources.
+- in an active/passive setup, only the active firewall monitors the VM information sources.

-- Active/active HA configuration—Only the firewall with theprimarypriority value monitors the VM information sources.
+- in an active/active setup, only the firewall with the priority value of primary monitors the VM information sources.

-To collect the values assigned to the monitored VMs, the firewall monitors the attributes in the following tables.
+To collect the values assigned to the monitored VMs, the firewall monitors the attributes in the following table.

 Attributes Monitored on a VMware Source